ph1p/vuepress-jsdoc/README.md

 ## @vuepress comment block

-You can add custom meta data your pages by using the `@vuepress` block:
+You can add custom meta data to your pages by using the `@vuepress` block:

 ```javascript
 /*